devendrabhumca12/NetworkManager/README.md

     }
 }
 ```
-use the `isConnected` variable to render out your UI.
+Use the `isConnected` variable to render out your UI.
 For more understanding download and run the project.

 ```
 import SwiftUI